How To Start A Fire In A Fire Pit

 What Are Some Safety Issues When Using a Fire Pit

-We discussed earlier the importance of placing the firepit in a location with limited exposure to flammable materials.
+We discussed the importance of placing the firepit in a location with limited exposure to flammable materials.
 That also goes for the fuel you plan to burn during your cooking or campfire session.
 Keep those logs at a safe distance from the firepit itself until you’re ready to use them.

 Final Word